 Benefits for you

-A leadership programme to provide 22 Midwives in the South East an opportunity to benefit from a leadership programme and senior leadership support to develop as leaders to ultimately improve patient and health outcomes.
+A leadership programme to provide 22 midwives in the South East an opportunity to benefit from a leadership programme and senior leadership support to develop as leaders to ultimately improve midwifery and health outcomes.

 Clearer identification of personal leadership style

 Deeper understanding of the impact of self on others

 Improved confidence in speaking with, and to authority and be heard

 Renewed self-reliance to tackle real workplace issues

 Greater awareness of personal approach to leadership - biases, blind spots, attitude to diversity